Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 Alfred Russel Wallace (1823-1913) was born near Usk,

-Monmouthshire (now part of Gwent), Wales as the eighth child of a family a family, where the father
+Monmouthshire (now part of Gwent), Wales as the eighth child of the family.
+His father

 Unfortunately Mr. Wallace lost much of his remaining property through ill advised dealings in